-Thank you for coming forward to offer support to the local COVID-19 effort.
-We are bowled over by the number of offers of support we have already received, but we expected nothing less.
+Thank you to those who came forward to offer support with the local COVID-19 effort.
+We were bowled over by the number of offers of support we received, but we expected nothing less.
 We are blessed with an incredible community in Dudley.

 Think about what you are able and comfortable to offer